Konvt/pgbar/docs/QuickStart.md

 # Design principle
 ## Basic architecture
 The progress bar consists of two main parts: the notification thread and the rendering thread.
-The notification thread is the thread responsible for calling the `tick()` method each time, while the render thread is a thread object managed by the thread manager `pgbar::__detail::render::Renderer`.
+The notification thread is the thread responsible for calling the `tick()` method each time, while the render thread is a thread object managed by the thread manager `pgbar::__details::render::Renderer`.

 Each notification thread's first call to `tick()` wakes up the rendering thread; Since thread managers are designed as lazy initialization, the first call of each progress bar object at the global scope also attempts to initialize the thread manager, i.e., create a child thread.